Nabatieh Fawka attack: Attack

 The village of Nabatieh Fawka, 20 miles north of Qana, is located on a stretch of hills 3 km north of the Nabatieh city.
 The Al Abed had family moved there since it seemed a relatively safer location, out of the way of the IDF and the South Lebanon Army.
 The father, Hassan, was absent at the time, since he had departed to perform the Hajj in Mecca.

 Around 5 AM, IDF helicopters were flying over the area.
 At 6:30, they fired rockets at the two-story house where the family was sleeping, completely demolishing it.
 They also hit two other buildings, causing severe damage.
 Initial reports from the Lebanese Army stated that 11 civilians had been killed, including a four-day-old infant.

-Victims

-Two others, Nujud, 18, and Ibrahim, 15 were rescued and survived.

 Aftermath

 Shortly after the attack, the IDF released a statement claiming that it was a "response to a Hezbollah attack in the security zone".
 Investigations by Amnesty International and Human Rights Watch found no evidence that Hezbollah was hiding in the building.

 Israeli Prime Minister Shimon Peres blamed the civilians for staying in Nabatieh, saying that they should have left earlier.

-The ID attack on the UNIFIL compound in Qana, leaving 106 civilians dead, took place later on the same day.
+The IDF attack on the UNIFIL compound in Qana, leaving 106 civilians dead, took place later on the same day.

 Operation Grapes of Wrath concluded shortly after this last attack.
 In 16 days, Israel carried out 600 air strikes and fired some 25,000 shells into Southern Lebanon, resulting in the death of 154 civilians and a further 351 injured.

 The incident has been cited in a recent study of media bias in reporting conflicts in the Middle East.